williamnguyen-activecyber/okta.github.io/_source/_code/php/quickstart-signin-widget.md

    - Assign To: All Clients

 ### Add a Rule to New Policy
-For your new policy that we just created, we'll need to add a rule to tell the policy how to function.
+For your new policy that we just created, we&#8217;ll need to add a rule to tell the policy how to function.

 1. Navigate to **Admin -> Security -> API -> Access Policies** page of your Okta dashboard.
 2. Select the policy we just created **Policy 1**.